codeArtisanry/codeArtisanry/README.md

 - :izakaya_lantern: My Reddit Account Link [https://www.reddit.com/user/R-Z0R0/](https://www.reddit.com/user/R-Z0R0/)

 - ⚡ Fun fact **Funny,Anime-addict,EDM,Binge Watcher,Foodie**

+-  I am passionate about blending my technical skills with my creative interests to bring innovative and visually appealing solutions to life.
+My background in computer science and design has equipped me with a unique set of skills that allows me to approach problem-solving from both analytical and artistic perspectives.
+In my work as a software developer, I enjoy creating clean, efficient, and scalable code that solves complex problems.
+I am always looking for ways to improve my coding skills and keep up-to-date with the latest technologies and best practices in the industry.
+In my free time, I enjoy attending art exhibitions, exploring new technologies, and contributing to open-source projects.
+I believe that the intersection of art and technology holds endless possibilities, and I am excited to continue exploring this space in my professional and personal pursuits.

 > Programming is like sex: One mistake and you have to support it for the rest